-Click here to open a great leafet produced by the NSPCC about how to talk to your child in simple language about keeping safe from abuse.
+Click here to open information by the NSPCC about how to talk to your child in simple language about keeping safe from abuse.
 It's called Talk Pants And You've Got It Covered.

 Educate Against Hate

-This is a website recently launched by Nicky Morgan as a tool for parents and schools to help protect children from the risk of radicalisation.
-You can access the new site here
+This a tool for parents and schools to help protect children from the risk of radicalisation.
+You can access the site here

 Prevent duty training: Learn how to support people vulnerable to radicalisation

 This training service is for people working in sectors covered by the Prevent duty, such as education, health, local authorities, police, prisons, probation and youth justice.